outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 ![zknamespace](/assets/zknamespace.jpg)

 As ZooKeeper is designed to coordinate data (like metadata, configuration, location etc.), so the data stored in each znode is usually small in the byte to kilobyte range.
-ZooKeeper keeps the data in memory for high throughput and low latency, along with transaction logs and snapshots of the in-memory data in a persistent store (disk).
+ZooKeeper keeps the data in memory for high throughput and low latency.
+Meanwhile, snapshots of the in-memory data and transaction logs are kept in a persistent storage (disk).

 Like the applications it coordinates, ZooKeeper itself is also distributed and replicated across a cluster of hosts - ZooKeeper *ensemble*.
 The in-memory data and persistent data are replicated among the ZooKeeper servers.